kaiianleung/kaiianleung.github.io/content/authors/admin/_index.md

     date_start: ''
     date_end: 2021-11-01
     summary: |
-      Thesis title: "The Effect of Bilingual Exposure on Language and Cognitive Recovery in Children Following Stroke"
+      My thesis was titled "The Effect of Bilingual Exposure on Language and Cognitive Recovery in Children Following Stroke".
+Supervised by Dr. Monika Molnar, Department of Speech-Language Pathology.
     #  GPA: 3.8/4.0

     #  Courses included: